python-telegram-bot/ptbcontrib/ptbcontrib/ptb_sqlalchemy_jobstore/README.md

 For more information please have a look at APS scheduler's documentation about adding jobs by clicking [here](https://apscheduler.readthedocs.io/en/stable/userguide.html#adding-jobs).

+### Conversations with timeouts
+Current version does not support ConversationHandlers with active `conversation_timeout`.
 ## Requirements

 *   `python-telegram-bot>=13.0`